 Relationship Problem: Conflict

-Occasional conflict is an inevitable part of life, according to New York-based psychologist Susan Silverman.
-But if you and your partner feel like you are starring in your own nightmare version of the movie Groundhog Day, it's time to break free of this toxic routine.
-When you make the effort, you can reduce the anger and take a calm look at underlying issues.
+Occasional conflict is a part of life, according to New York-based psychologist Susan Silverman.
+But if you and your partner feel like you're starring in your own nightmare version of the movie Groundhog Day -- i.e. the same lousy situations keep repeating day after day -- it's time to break free of this toxic routine.
+When you make the effort, you can lessen the anger and take a calm look at underlying issues.

-Conflict resolution skills can help you and your partner learn to argue in a more constructive manner, says Silverman.
+You and your partner can learn to argue in a more civil, helpful manner, Silverman says.
 Make these strategies part of who you are in this relationship.

 - Realize you are not a victim.
 It is your choice whether you react and how you react.

 - Be honest with yourself.
-When you're in the midst of an argument, are your comments directed toward resolution, or are you looking for payback?
+When you're in the midst of an argument, are your comments geared toward resolving the conflict, or are you looking for payback?
 If your comments are blaming and hurtful, it's best to take a deep breath and change your strategy.

 - Give a little; get a lot.
 Apologize when you're wrong.
 Sure it's tough, but just try it and watch something wonderful happen.